Energy efficiency tips for your household

 - Eliminate electric heaters and replace them by heat pumps (reverse cycle units).
 When you use a heat pump - your heat can be up to 80% solar even at night, because 80% heat can come from the atmosphere outside.
 Investigate COP (coefficient of performance) of a heat pump before you buy.
 Typically, the smallest units have the highest efficiency (highest COP) and also they are the quietest and cheapest.

 - Replace electric or gas hot water system with evacuated tubes solar hot water unit.
-Mains pressure system with 10 year warranty can cost you as little as $1435 (in Australia) and reduce your energy costs for years to come.
 The smartest are systems with heat exchangers because solar-heated water and water under pressure that you use are separate circuits.

 Evacuated tube water heaters with heat exchangers do not store the hot water that you use - they work like "instantaneous" water heaters and they are best suited to instantaneous boosting.